Mount Kilimanjaro: In literature and media

 Journalist Tom Bissell noted that Kilimanjaro is "perhaps the world's most literary mountain".
 The mountain is prominently featured in Ernest Hemingway's 1936 short story The Snows of Kilimanjaro, which was adapted into a 1952 film starring Gregory Peck.
-Dave Eggers wrote about his ascent in the short story Up the Mountain Coming Down Slowly.
+Dave Eggers wrote about his ascent in the short story Up the Mountain Slowly, Very Slowly.
 The ascent of Kilimanjaro is depicted in Andrei Gusev's 2020 novel Once in Malindi (in the 17th chapter).
 Writer Douglas Adams climbed the mountain in a rubber rhinoceros suit to raise money for African rhino conservation efforts.

-Kilimanjaro was featured in Toto's 1982 song " from their album "Toto IV".
-Africa".
+Kilimanjaro was featured in Toto's 1982 song "Africa".
 An IMAX film documenting an ascent—Kilimanjaro: To The Roof Of Africa—was released in 2002.
 Kilimanjaro is also prominently featured in the Lion King franchise.

+Mount Kilimanjaro is featured in the second mission of the first-person shooter video game Halo 3.